metabase/metabase/docs/users-guide/07-dashboards.md

 ![Editing dashboard](images/dashboards/DashboardEdit.png)

 - **To move a card**, just click and drag the card.
+Other cards will move out of the way.
 - **To resize a card**, click the handle at the bottom right corner of the card, and drag to resize.
+Nearby cards will move away to accommodate the new size.
 - **To remove a card**, hover over the card, and click the X icon in the top right corner.

 Metabase will automatically update a question's display to make sure your data looks great at any size you choose.